-In less than two months Pokemon GO has become the most popular app of all time!
+Pokémon GO is the most popular game app of all time!
 But could it be that Jesus came up with the idea first?

 Gracefully graying Mike is in his front yard shushing through fallen leaves when his bright red rake hits a bright blue sneaker.

 “You’re standing in front of Charmander!”
 Janiece, a caustically clever teen, protests.

 “Sorry, Charmander,” Mike says to the empty space behind him, “I didn’t see you there.”
 He turns to Janiece and smiles.
 “Still don’t.”